 Spectrum Internet Time Limit

-We all know how addictive the internet can be, and children aren’t well-equipped to monitor the time they spend on the internet when they should be doing other things, so you have to do that for them.
+We all know how addictive the Internet can be, and children aren’t well-equipped to monitor the time they spend on the Internet when they should be doing other things.
+So you have to do that for them.
 Nowadays, due to overusing the internet and lack of parental screen time monitoring, many children are either sleep-deprived or have too short an attention span for school and homework.

-How to Pause/Unpause Spectrum WiFi Manually
+How to pause WiFi on Spectrum Manually

 - Open the menu at the bottom and select Services.